-A friend and neighbor of the late artist Edward Gorey, Verburg produced and assistant-directed most of his twenty-odd original plays and “entertainments” on Cape Cod.
-Edward Gorey On Stage is her multimedia memoir about their theatrical escapades, including rare drawings, photos, film clips, and music.
-Her Edgar Rowdey Cape Cod Mystery series (starting with Croaked and Zapped) originated as one of their frequent idées du jour over lunch.
-When Gorey died before they could pursue it, she gave one of his unused acronymic pseudonyms to the books’ reluctant sleuth.
+A close friend and neighbor of the late artist Edward Gorey, Verburg produced and assistant-directed most of his twenty-odd original plays and “entertainments” on Cape Cod.
+Their dramatic escapades are recounted in the lavish art book The Theatrical Adventures of Edward Gorey: Rare Drawings, Scripts, and Stories (Chronicle Books, October 2024).
+Edward Gorey On Stage is her brief multimedia e-memoir summarizing that history, with links to film clips, music, and other resources (Boom-Books, 2012).
+Verburg’s Edgar Rowdey Cape Cod Mystery novels (Croaked, Zapped, Shafted) and stories (“Disarmed,” “A Terrible Tragedy”) originated as one of her and Gorey’s frequent idées du jour over lunch.
+When he died before they could pursue it, she gave one of his unused acronymic pseudonyms to the books’ reluctant sleuth.

 Verburg’s Cory Goodwin mysteries had two inspirations: her admiration for Rex Stout’s Nero Wolfe mysteries, and her publishing career in San Francisco and Boston.
 The series’ narrator is the journalist daughter of Stout’s detective Archie Goodwin.
 Silent Night Violent Night plunges Cory into the noir side of publishing at a Mount Holyoke College friend’s posh holiday party.
 In Another Number for the Road, she heads for France to cover an upscale goodwill exchange and becomes entangled with an ex-rock star she interviewed at a protest march twenty years ago.

 Spin, or Twilight of the Bohemians was a winner of the Ashland New Plays Festival (Oct.
 2011) and Centenary Stage Company’s Women Playwrights Series (April 2012).
 When Pulitzer laureate Jerome Hart drops dead onstage, what will become of his Cape Cod farmhouse, his five cats, and his unofficial lifelong partner, Mimi Locke?
-Read about Spin and the ANPF in the Ashland Daily Tidings.
+Read about Spin and the ANPF in the Ashland Daily Tidings:

 “The wonderful thing about this festival is that the Rogue Valley is full of avid playgoers who can give educated feedback on each production,” says Lenny Neimark, director of a winning script, Carol Verburg’s Spin, or Twilight of the Bohemians. . . .
 Neimark, a longtime freelance director, says he was intrigued by Verburg’s script: “It’s a nontraditional plot — more of a character piece centering on life’s drama.”

-Kim as BH-colorLady Day in Love, at San Francisco’s Fellowship Theatre Guild (summer 2006), starred local and international jazz diva Kim Nalley as Billie Holiday, with Lady Sunrise, Ed Gillies, and T. Hall.
+Lady Day in Love, at San Francisco’s Fellowship Theatre Guild (summer 2006), starred local and international jazz diva Kim Nalley as Billie Holiday, with Lady Sunrise, Ed Gillies, and T. Hall.
 Created for and with the Black Theatre Ensemble of Cape Cod, Lady Day in Love was originally staged at Theater on the Bay in Bourne as part of a regional Women’s Month theater festival and moved to The Heron Bistro in Sandwich.
 It went West as a staged reading in the Discovery Series at San Francisco’s legendary Eureka Theatre, directed by Rhodessa Jones and starring Ledisi.

 The Abduction was a winner of the Utah Shakespearean Festival’s 2001 Plays in Progress series.
 Written as part of the Provincetown Theatre Company’s Playwrights’ Workshop (now Lab), of which Verburg was a founding member and later head, it was first produced at Theater on the Bay in Bourne.
 The Whistling Pig debuted at the Cotuit Center for the Arts in Cotuit, MA, after winning a 1999 Jane Chambers Honorable Mention Award.
 This all-female murder mystery (or is it?) was directed by P.J.
 McKey, with a poster and program designed by Edward Gorey, who also supplied the title.
 Shooting Stars, set in the heyday of Boston Celtics legend Larry Bird, was performed as a staged reading at the Barnstable Comedy Club and at the Studio at Boston’s Huntington Theatre.